marklysze/AutoGenCodeTesting/function_calling/README.md

 #### How to run

+IMPORTANT: Ensure you are using Ollama v0.1.29 or above (earlier models may hang with Mistral-based models)

 1. Install AutoGen (preferably in a virtual environment / dev container)

 2. Install [LiteLLM](https://github.com/BerriAI/litellm) and [Ollama](https://github.com/ollama/ollama)